Your Notifications

 • You have been experiencing symptoms like neck pain or back pain for less than 6 months.

-• You have severe infection or illness.
+• You have a severe infection or illness.

 • The outcome of your spinal fusion surgery can be affected by certain factors like smoking, osteoporosis, steroid use, and malnutrition.
-It is not always necessary that these habits will eliminate you from getting a spinal fusion but they can have an impact on the results.
+It is not always necessary that these habits will eliminate you from getting a spinal fusion, but they can have an impact on the results.

 Avail Spinal Fusion Surgery Across the World